elpaso/qgis-server-docker/README.md

 The `/web` example folder contains:

-* the *QGIS Server Browser* plugin, that provides a simple project browser (see: http://www.itopen.it/qgis-server-simple-browser-plugin/).
 * the QGIS project **helloworld** with all its data

 The provided example `/web` folder structure is: